 - understand fundamental biology and thereby the mechanisms underlying disease integrate basic and clinical research - apply a rigorous mechanism-based approach to clinical problems and - innovate to solve the health challenges of our society.

 Terms of Appointment

 Tenure and probation

-Appointment will be made on a fixed-term basis of two years Appointments will be subject to satisfactory completion of a probationary period which will be set dependant on the length of tenure.
-Extension of funding to April 2029 is anticipated, subject to project progress.
+Appointments will be made on a fixed-term basis until 31st March 2031.
+Appointments will be subject to satisfactory completion of a six month probationary period.

 Hours of Work and Working Pattern